 Maybe you—or a friend—overdid it with your marijuana edibles, or perhaps you simply want to make the comedown from your edible a little smoother or avoid a weed hangover.
 These easy-yet-effective tricks should have you feeling refreshed in no time.

 The first way to negate the psychoactive effects of tetrahydrocannabinol (THC) overconsumption via edibles is to make sure your body is hydrated and fed.
 Eating and drinking assist with edible recovery by giving you energy and helping to soak up and flush out the cannabinoids in your body.

 Drink liquids that promote hydration, such as water, lemon water, coconut water, milk, cucumber juice, herbal teas, and aloe water/juice, as per NDTV Food’s list of the most hydrating drinks.
 Make sure to replenish your electrolytes if you’re drinking a ton of water.
 For food, try eating clean, healthier options like fruits, nuts, and carbohydrates to assist with soaking up and expelling the cannabinoids from your body.
 Examples include pine nuts, almonds, lemons, oranges, pasta, peppercorns, and whole wheat bread.

 You must listen to your body and what it can handle; this cannot be overstated.
 If you feel like you can handle working out, go for it.
 If you think it might make things worse, opt for a gentler activity like yoga or walking.
 Simply getting some fresh air can do wonders for bringing you down from an overwhelming edible high.
 No matter what, you should avoid risky activities like lifting heavy weights or using equipment.

 Sleeping is arguably the easiest way to deal, or not deal, with too much edible intake.
 Luckily,cannabis promotes sleep, so even people with super active brains should have no trouble dozing off.
-Taking a nap can help your body rest and recover from its intoxication and make your high feel shorter—since you’re asleep for half of it.
+Taking a nap can help your body rest and recover from its intoxication and make your high feel shorter—since you’re asleep.
 Although you might wake up feeling a little groggy, sleep will never make your edible experience worse.

-Edibles are processed just like normal food, which can be flushed out with detox drinks (or, as mentioned earlier, by hydrating).
+Weed edibles are processed just like normal food, which can be flushed out withdetox drinks (or, as mentioned earlier, by hydrating).
 Detox pills can assist with edible recovery by speeding up your metabolism so that the compounds can be expelled faster.
 The length of time they take to work, however, might be a reason to opt for other methods.

 Professionals are still unsure of what causes these edible cannabis hangovers the next day, but most likely, the body is still processing leftover THC due to its long half-life in edible form.
 Those who are new to edibles, and especially those who accidentally consume more than their body can handle, have the highest risk of experiencing these day-after symptoms.
 The intense, long-lasting effects of THC edibles can simply be hard on your system.
 Not hydrating properly while you’re on edibles can also lead to a hangover; the combination of an intense high and dehydration is often enough to leave you feeling under the weather.
 It can also be made worse by eating too much junk food or processed foods after the munchies set in.

 Considering the lack of scientific evidence we have on edible hangovers, there’s no set time frame for how long one can last.
 However, you can expect it to be much shorter and less intense overall than an alcohol-induced hangover—most likely no longer than half a day.
 There are also some steps you can take to get rid of those pesky hangover symptoms faster:

 For most people, a cannabis edible-induced high will last anywhere from 2-10 hours, and possibly longer for new consumers.
 That’s a very rough estimate because edibles affect everyone differently.
 Unlike cannabis that is smoked or vaped, edibles are processed by the body’s digestive system, meaning that a consumer’s weight, metabolism, and recent diet factor into the effects of edibles and how quickly and intensely one feels the THC.

 Have you found that you don’t get high from THC-infused edibles no matter how much you consume?
 You could be “ediblocked.”
 Learn more about this phenomenon here.

-The amount of edibles you consume, combined with your tolerance level to THC, also plays a significant role in the length of your experience.
+The dose of cannabis you choose, combined with yourtolerance level to THC, also plays a significant role in the length of your experience.
 Again, this varies for each individual.
-Heavy doses have been known to linger for up to 24 hours, sometimes hitting in waves.
+High doses of THC have been known to linger for up to 24 hours, sometimes hitting in waves.
 This persisting lethargy could be part of what some consumers describe as an edible hangover and demonstrates the importance of “starting low and going slow” with edibles.

 The unique effects offered by edibles can be great for both recreational and medical purposes, but it’s easy for the experience to turn sour.
-Avoid eating edibles on an empty stomach, wait at least 2 hours before consuming more, and keep yourself hydrated.
-Check out this post to get a better idea of what to expect when consuming edibles.
+Avoid eating edibles on an empty stomach, wait at least 2-4 hours before consuming more, and keep yourself hydrated.